ML PLATFORMS

 Paid services: | Service | Cost | |---------|------| | Inference Endpoints | From $0.032/hour (CPU) | | Pro Account | $9/month (private models, more compute) | | Enterprise Hub | Custom (SSO, security, compliance) | | Spaces | Free tier + paid GPU options |

-Most users never pay—the open-source ecosystem is fully functional.
+Most users never pay.
+The open-source ecosystem is fully functional.
 Paid services are for production deployment and enterprise needs.

 Pricing Note